 On Windows and macOS, Harmony uses Apple QuickTime to export QuickTime movies, and hence uses QuickTime's interface to configure video and audio compression settings for exporting movies.
 Since QuickTime is not supported on GNU/Linux, Harmony uses the OpenQuickTime library to create QuickTime-compatible movie files, which have a more limited set of compression settings.

-How to access the OpenQuickTime Sound Options dialog box
+How to access the OpenQuickTime Sound Options dialog box from the Export Movie dialog

 - 2. Set Movie Format to QuickTime Movie (.mov). - 3.
 Click on the Sound Options button.